okomestudio/org-ref-ok/README.md

-# org-ref-ok
+# org-citeseeing
-An org-ref extension.
+An Org extension to render citations.